metio/terraform-provider-k8s/docs/data-sources/infinispan_org_infinispan_v1_manifest.md

 Optional:

 - `artifacts` (Attributes List) (see [below for nested schema](#nestedatt--spec--dependencies--artifacts))
+- `init_container` (Attributes) InitDependenciesContainerSpec describes the configuration options for the dependency download init container (see [below for nested schema](#nestedatt--spec--dependencies--init_container))
 - `volume_claim_name` (String) The Persistent Volume Claim that holds custom libraries

 <a id="nestedatt--spec--dependencies--artifacts"></a>